 I like to use an electric kettle* for this.
-They boil faster and don’t take up any stove space (another thing that always seems to be in short supply when I’m getting ready for a party).
+It boils faster and doesn’t take up any stove space (another thing that always seems to be in short supply when I’m getting ready for a party).

 Once it is boiling, combine the Berry Blue Jello crystals with 1 cup hot water, making sure to stir until all of the sugar has dissolved.

 I use a bowl with a handle and spout*…it makes pouring the jello into the cups much easier when we get to that stage.

 How Much Alcohol Do You Put In Jello Shots?

 Add 1/4 cup pineapple juice, 1/2 cup Malibu Coconut Rum and 1/4 cup Blue Curacao.

 For this step, I combine the pineapple juice, coconut run and blue curacao in a 2-cup measuring cup that you can read from the top*.
 It makes measuring so much easier!

 Put together, the total of these liquids should come to 1 cup.

 This is to double-check that I haven’t messed up on my measurements.
 (Adding in too much liquid will cause the jello not to set).

 Pour the jello mixture into the jello cups and they are ready to chill!